 Living Shoreline Restoration Project

 Salt marsh habitat at Felix Neck has been in serious trouble in recent years.
 Threatened by storm surge and impaired water quality, the marsh edge has eroded almost 10 feet in certain areas.
 Large stretches of the shoreline along the beach trails only have thin lines of fringe marsh still remaining.

-Approaching the 2016 summer season, the crew installed the first part of a nature-based shoreline stabilization structure.
-Called a living shoreline, the structure is made out of materials that mimic the surrounding natural habitat.
-In the case of the Felix Neck marsh, this means coir logs made of coconut fibers and bags of local oyster and quahog shells.
+A living shoreline is a nature-based shoreline stabilization structure that's made out of materials that mimic the surrounding natural habitat.
+In the case of Sengekontacket Pond's marsh, that means coir logs made of coconut fibers and bags of local oyster and quahog shells.

-As the hosts of the project, Felix Neck will play an important role in facilitating education and conversation about this unique endeavor to protect the natural beauty of our shorelines.
+As the hosts of the project, Felix Neck played an important role in facilitating education and conversation about this unique endeavor to protect the natural beauty of our shorelines.